 As consumers become more conscious of their shopping habits, they’re looking not only for sustainable products but businesses dedicated to being environmentally friendly in all aspects of their operations.

 Shipping is an essential part of running an online business, with close to 600 million items mailed on a daily basis in the United States alone.
 The way these purchases are packaged and shipped has a major impact on the planet—and customers are taking note.

-We spoke to eight merchants about their business journeys and how they’re ecommerce packaging, shipping, and fulfilling their orders with the environment in mind.
-Here are some of their tips for sustainable packaging and shipping:
+We spoke to eight merchants about their business journeys and their product packaging—including how they're shipping and fulfilling their orders with the environment in mind.
+Here are some of their tips for sustainable shipping packaging: